66th Airmobile Infantry Regiment "Trieste": Tunisian Campaign

-On 11-18 December 1942 the Trieste participated in the Battle of El Agheila, after which Axis forces resumed their retreat towards Tunisia where the Trieste participated in the Tunisian Campaign.
+On 11–18 December 1942 the Trieste participated in the Battle of El Agheila, after which Axis forces resumed their retreat towards Tunisia where the Trieste participated in the Tunisian Campaign.
 In February 1943 the I and II battalions of the 66th Infantry Regiment "Trieste" merged and formed the I Battalion "Trieste", while the III Battalion "Granatieri" was renumbered as II Battalion "Granatieri".
 The regiment then received the III Battalion "Folgore", which had been formed with the survivors of the 185th Infantry Division "Folgore".
 The division then fought in the Battle of Medenine, the Battle of the Mareth Line, and the Battle of Wadi Akarit, before retreating to the Enfidaville Line, where the regiment's I Battalion "Trieste" was attacked at Takrouna on 20 April 1943 by the 2nd New Zealand Division.
 The battalion withstood the attack until 22 April and only surrendered after running out of ammunition.
 On 13 May 1943 the remnants of the Trieste division surrendered to allied forces.

-For its defense of Takrouna the regiment's I Battalion "Trieste" was awarded Italy's highest military honor the Gold Medal of Military Valour.
+For its defense of Takrouna the regiment's I Battalion "Trieste" was awarded Italy's highest military honor the Gold Medal of Military Valor.

 Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 30 September 1975 the 40th Infantry Regiment "Bologna" in Bologna was disbanded and the next day the regiment's II Battalion in Forlì Veronese was reorganized and renamed 66th Mechanized Infantry Battalion "Valtellina" and assigned the flag and traditions of the 66th Infantry Regiment "Trieste".
-To avoid confusion with the Mechanized Brigade "Trieste" the battalion's name was changed from "Trieste" to its original name "Valtellina".
+To avoid confusion with support units of the Mechanized Brigade "Trieste" the battalion's name was changed from "Trieste" to its original name "Valtellina".

 The battalion was assigned to the Mechanized Brigade "Trieste" and consisted of a command, a command and services company, three mechanized companies with M113 armored personnel carriers, and a heavy mortar company with M106 mortar carriers with 120mm Mod.
 63 mortars.
+At the time the battalion fielded 896 men (45 officers, 100 non-commissioned officers, and 751 soldiers).

-For its conduct and work after the 1980 Irpinia earthquake the battalion was awarded a Bronze Medal of Army Valour, which was affixed to the battalion's flag.
+For its conduct and work after the 1980 Irpinia earthquake the battalion was awarded a Bronze Medal of Army Valor, which was affixed to the battalion's flag and is depicted on the battalion's coats of arms.